Effective Fall 2025, DGS will become the Division of Exploratory Studies. Same mission; new name.

 Test, Paper, Project, Presentation?
 Which one would you prefer?
 Come join us as we discuss learning, studying, and assessment styles, as well as effective test-taking strategies.
 We will work out a study plan, how to tackle different types of tests, and how to utilize time management and study skills.
 Snacks will be provided.

-• Overcoming Test Anxiety
+• Overcoming Test Anxiety with the Counseling Center

 Do you have an upcoming test that you are anxious about?
 Join us as the Counseling Center (and our very own DGS Embedded Counselor) comes to talk with DGS students about test anxiety.
 We will discuss the causes of this very common performance anxiety and how to overcome our fears about test-taking.
 We will look at the symptoms of test anxiety, how our minds take over, and offer suggestions to successfully overcome this anxiety needed to maximize performance on exam day.
 Snacks will be provided.

-Course planning appointments should take place between February 19 and March 22.
-If you fail to attend a course planning appointment during this time, a hold will be placed on your account on March 25, 2024.
-You will be unable to register for fall classes until you attend a course planning appointment.
-It is your responsibility to make the appointment with your assigned DGS academic advisor.
+Holds will be placed on registration accounts on October 25, 2024, for any student who has not met this requirement.
+You will be unable to register for spring classes until you attend a course planning appointment.
+It is your responsibility to make the appointment with your assigned academic advisor.

 Keep in mind that while on academic warning, Illinois students:

-• Can elect only one course credit/no credit while on academic warning
+• Can elect only one course credit/no credit while on academic warning.

 Requirements (and failure to meet requirements) will be communicated to students via Illinois email accounts.